plinioseniore/cisco-umbrella-bypass/README.md

 ### Using scrcpy to remote into your Android

-If your end goal is only to browse websites that are not allowed via Cisco Umbrella, another option is to use [scrcpy](https://github.com/Genymobile/scrcpy) that via USB will remote your Android device into a windows.
+If your end goal is only to browse websites that are not allowed via Cisco Umbrella, another option is to use [scrcpy](https://github.com/Genymobile/scrcpy) that via USB will remote your Android device into a window.
 Then your can browse with your mobile connection.